AdobeDocs/commerce-admin.en/help/content-design/pages.md

 ---
 # Pages

-All content can be viewed in terms of its shelf life, just as any product in a store.
-Did you know that the shelf life of social media content is less than twenty-four hours?
+Content can be viewed in terms of its shelf life, just as any product in a store.
+Did you know that the shelf life of social media content is less than 24 hours?
 The potential shelf life of the content you create can help you decide where to invest your resources.

 Content with a long shelf life is sometimes referred to as _evergreen content_.
 Examples of evergreen content include customer success stories, _how to_ instructions, and Frequently Asked Questions (FAQ).
 In contrast, content that is perishable by nature includes events, industry news, and press releases.